lsst-sqre/gafaelfawr/docs/user-guide/gafaelfawringress.rst

 Presumably logging in again will create a token with sufficient remaining lifetime to satisfy this restriction.

 Obviously, do not request a minimum lifetime longer than the default token lifetime!
-See :ref:`basic-settings` for more details.
+See :ref:`helm-token-lifetime` for more details.

 .. _delegate-authorization: